wunderwuzzi23/blog/content/posts/zero-trust.md

 1. **Manual Access:** There is little control on **who**, from **where**, or **when**.
 Basically anyone can easily pivot to the endpoint, and when possessing credentials (which adversaries always do) the machine can be taken over (including all passwords and secrets stored on it)

-3. **Bruteforce and Password Spray:** The machine now is open to bruteforce attacks from the network stack (remember, the network is hostile).
+3. **Bruteforce and Password Spray:** The machine now is open to bruteforce attacks (remember, the network is hostile).

 4. **Bruteforce attacks in the coffee shop:** Just to reiterate and highlight the exposure more.
 An employee might be in a coffee shop or airport (again, the network is still hostile) and if remote management endpoints are exposed, the employee's laptop will likely be automatically attacked